Simon Gachet

-Simon Gachet (born 14 October 1993) is a French racing driver who currently competes in the GT World Challenge Europe Sprint Cup for Tresor by Car Collection.
+Simon François Gachet (born 14 October 1993) is a French racing driver who currently competes in the GT World Challenge Europe for CSA Racing.
+Since 2025, Gachet has been employed as a factory driver for McLaren's GT3 program.

 Career

 Early career

 An avid rugby player as a young boy, Gachet was not heavily involved with motorsports in his youth.
 He was introduced to motorsport through car magazines, and discovered single-seater racing while attending the Formula Motorsport school at the Circuit du Laquais.
 In 2011, he began competing in the V de V Challenge Monoplace, completely forgoing the karting process.

 Junior formulae

 In his opening season of single-seater competition, Gachet was crowned champion, taking two wins and 11 podiums in 15 races.
 That winter, Gachet won the Euroformula Volant test, awarding him a €60,000 bursary which allowed him to compete in the French F4 Championship for 2012.
 Scoring six podiums in 14 races, Gachet finished third in the overall points classification.
 For 2013, Gachet stepped up to the Formula Renault 2.0 Alps series, joining French team ARTA Engineering.
 He had a quiet start in his first season in the series, scoring his first points in July at Misano and finishing 14th in the championship.
 He returned to the team in 2014, adding a full-season effort in the Formula Renault Eurocup to his Alps series commitment.
-Gachet's second season in the Alps series proved more successful, as he scored a podium in each of his first three races en route to a 5th-place finish in the championship.
+Gachet's second season in the Alps series proved more successful, as he scored a podium in each of his first three races en route to a fifth-place finish in the championship.
 Prior to the Hungaroring round of the 2014 Eurocup Formula Renault 2.0 season, Gachet joined ART Junior Team.
-He would finish the Eurocup season in 19th, scoring just 10 points.
+He would finish the Eurocup season in 19th, scoring just ten points.
 For 2015, he joined Tech 1 Racing for a full-season campaign in the Formula Renault Eurocup, topping the charts in the series' preseason tests at MotorLand Aragón.
 However, it was another quiet season for Gachet, securing just one podium at Le Mans and finishing 16th overall.

 Gachet's Ligier JS P3 at Silverstone in 2017.